-CLS 240 Immunohematology
+CLS 240 Immunohematology 4 Credits

-Credits Lecture and laboratory.
-Fundamental principle of immunology are presented and applied to serology and blood banking.
+Lecture and laboratory.
+Fundamental principle of immunology is presented and applied to serology and blood banking.
 Donor selection, blood collection and processing, blood components and compatibility testing.
 Preparation and administration of blood and genetics of blood inheritance.

-CLS 245 Clinical Microbiology
+CLS 245 Clinical Microbiology 3 Credits

-Credits The morphology, culture characteristics and identification of bacteria pathogenic to man and their role in infectious disease are discussed, as well as antibiotics susceptibility testing and rapid identification systems.
+The morphology, culture characteristics and identification of bacteria pathogenic to man and their role in infectious disease are discussed, as well as antibiotics susceptibility testing and rapid identification systems.